botwiki/botwiki.org/content/tutorials/how-to-make-a-twitter-bot-dm-retweet-glitch/index.md

 /*
-Title: How to make a retweet-via-DM Twitter bot using Glitch.com and node.js
+Title: How to make a retweet-via-DM Twitter bot using Glitch and node.js
 Description: No server setup necessary!
 Thumbnail: /content/tutorials/make-an-image-posting-twitter-bot/images/new-twitter-app.png
 Has code: yes